jeftegoes/EnglishStudyAndContent/README.md

     - We be able to see the lake from our hotel.
   - As soon as walked into the room, i **could** smell gas.

-# 11. To remenber / memorize
+# 12. To remenber / memorize

 - Accomplishes = realiza
 - As a reminder = um lembrete
 - Assessment = avaliação
-- Bed = Cama
-- Belong = pertencer
 - Broker = agente/ negociador / intermediário
 - Ceiling = Teto
 - Chair = Cadeira